bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/06_Configuration_files.rst

-:numref:`rOCCI_extensions` contains the rOCCI specific properties that must be defined under the ``Provider`` tag in the ``project.xml`` file and :numref:`rOCCI_extensions` contains the specific properties that must be defined under the ``Instance`` tag.
+:numref:`rOCCI_extensions` contains the rOCCI specific properties that must be defined under the ``Provider`` tag in the ``project.xml`` file and :numref:`rOCCI_configuration` contains the specific properties that must be defined under the ``Instance`` tag.

 .. table:: rOCCI extensions in the ``project.xml`` file